moshellj/collatz/README.md

 *  Python
 *  Ruby

 The following languages are compiled.
+The instructions also apply to the recursive collatz, or "recollatz", files in the recursed subdirectories.

 **Ada:**